Overv/Open.GL/content/drawing.md

 As hinted by the `GL_ARRAY_BUFFER` enum value there are other types of buffers, but they are not important right now.
 This statement makes the VBO we just created the active `array buffer`.
 Now that it's active we can copy the vertex data to it.

-	glBufferData( GL_ARRAY_BUFFER, sizeof( vertices ) * sizeof( float ),
-				  vertices, GL_STATIC_DRAW );
+	glBufferData( GL_ARRAY_BUFFER, sizeof( vertices ), vertices, GL_STATIC_DRAW );

 Notice that this function doesn't refer to the id of our VBO, but instead to the active array buffer.
-The second parameter specifies the size in bytes, which is why we multiply by `sizeof(float)`.
+The second parameter specifies the size in bytes.
 The final parameter is very important and its value depends on the `usage` of the vertex data.
 I'll outline the ones related to drawing here:

 - `GL_STATIC_DRAW`: The vertex data will be uploaded once and drawn many times (e.g. the world).
 - `GL_DYNAMIC_DRAW`: The vertex data will be changed from time to time, but drawn many times more than that.